GoogleCloudPlatform/accelerated-platforms/use-cases/inferencing/serving-with-vllm/README.md

         use the model image on persistent disk and then deploys vLLM container using that persistent volume claim.

-*   Check the logs for the following pattern that indicates that the model is ready to serve.
+*   A deployment named vllm-openai will be created.
+Check its logs for the following pattern that indicates that the model is ready to serve.

   ```sh